April 12, 2021

 Performance and Scaling

 By identifying the use-cases up front, we differentially encrypt the data using algorithms that allow you to run operations on the data without decrypting it.

 All data coming into the platform is differentially encrypted to support many use-cases out of the box.
 From a performance perspective, we’ve architected our platform to create the different versions of the data at the time of ingestion instead of at run-time of the query.
 Just like traditional database systems use indexes (projections) to optimize query performance, Skyflow creates encrypted projections to optimize for query performance.
 This ensures that the data is optimally available in the right format significantly optimizing performance and reducing latency.

 All of this functionality is available to you as a simple, clean API.

 By using a single API you can retrieve different versions of the same data by simply changing a single parameter.
 This reduces integration and engineering complexity.
 You can integrate different services using the same API and retrieve different forms of the data depending on the access policies.

 For example, a customer service application that should only have access to social security numbers in a redacted form can use the same API as another application that has access to social security numbers in a plain-text or masked form.

 Give it a try

-Using Skyflow’s polymorphic encryption engine provides an unprecedented level of security with a minimal impact to performance and processing speed.
-Most importantly, technology leaders and businesses no longer have to make the false choice between security and utility.
+Using Skyflow’s polymorphic encryption engine provides you with an unprecedented level of security with a minimal impact to performance and processing speed.
+Most importantly, you no longer have to make the false choice between security and utility.
 You can use your data without compromising on security and privacy.
 Sign up for a demo today.